ingresso-group/slate/source/includes/_events.md

 GET https://api.ticketswitch.com/f13/events_by_id.v1/{username}/?user_passwd={password}&event_id_list={eventidlist}
 ```

-This call is used to return detail for one or more specific events by their ID.
+This resource returns detail for one or more specific events by their ID.
 It
 returns a dictionary of events keyed on the event's `event_id`.

 > **Example request**